 This is also why I started this blog and my YouTube channel.
 I consider being a real estate agent my dollar-per-hour job (albeit a good-paying one that I love).
 But building my online content business is yet another way I can diversify my income and solve problems for other people.

 In addition, you need to leverage your money.
 This can mean putting your money into a wealth account or purchasing rental real estate.
 Think of every dollar as an employee that can work for you to earn more money.

 8. Stop The Dollar Per Hour Mindset

-If you want to advance your career, you need to stop thinking of yourself as a dollar-per-hour employee.
+To advance your career, you need to stop thinking of yourself as a dollar-per-hour employee.
 When you have a dollar-per-hour income, you’re at a ceiling because there’s a maximum amount that somebody’s willing to pay you.
-But when you tie your value to helping other people, that ceiling becomes endless.
+But that ceiling becomes endless when you tie your value to helping other people.

-For this reason, you have to start thinking about how you can help other people, even if it’s just a side hustle that you do in addition to your primary job.
-Build something that you can scale up over time and that can start to accumulate wealth.
+For this reason, you have to start thinking about how you can help other people, even if it’s just a side hustle in addition to your primary job.
+Build something that you can scale up over time and start accumulating wealth.
 Build something that provides value for other people.

 9. Have a Clear Plan For Your Financial Future

 To come up with a plan for your financial future, you should ask yourself: